Romeo and Juliet Love Quotes

 When the devout religion of mine eye

-Maintains such falsehood, then turn tears to fires;
+Maintains such falsehood, then turn tears to fire;

-And these, who often drown'd could never die,
+And these who, often drowned, could never die,

 Ne'er saw her match since first the world begun.